project-image

 Details & Narrative Combat

-almost 7 years ago – Wed, May 31, 2017 at 07:01:38 AM
+over 7 years ago – Wed, May 31, 2017 at 07:01:38 AM

 Before I get started with the first of an ongoing series on what makes High Plains Samurai work, huuuuuuge thanks to the Misdirected Mark podcast for the fantastic opportunity to talk about this topic in greater detail.
 To hear me ramble about it in great detail with Chris, Phil, and Bob, check it out.